vssssssssss/thinkster-django-angular-tutorial/chapter02.md

 To register a user, we need an API endpoint that will create the user, an AngularJS service to make an AJAX request to the API and a registration form.
 Let's make the API endpoint first.

-## Registration: API Views and URLs
+## Registration API Views and URLs
 Open `authentication/views.py` and replace it's contents with the following code:

     from django.contrib.auth.models import User